Miami Domestic Violence Lawyer

 - The Salvation Army Domestic Violence Shelter: A non-profit organization that provides shelter, support, and services to women and children affected by domestic violence in Miami.

-- Florida Coalition Against Domestic Violence: A state-wide non-profit organization that provides advocacy, education, and support for survivors of domestic violence.
+- Florida Coalition Against Domestic Violence: A statewide non-profit organization that provides advocacy, education, and support for survivors of domestic violence.

 Experienced Domestic Violence Defense in Florida